transloadit/transloadify/README.md

 $ transloadify --template TEMPLATE_ID < input.jpg > output.jpg
 ```

-If your template expects certain custom fields to be set, those can be specified
+If your <dfn>Template</dfn> expects certain custom fields to be set, those can be specified
 using the `--field` option.

 ```bash
 $ transloadify --template TEMPLATE_ID --field size=100 < input.jpg > output.jpg
 ```

-Rather than use STDIN and STDOUT, you can also pass files to transloadify using
+Rather than use STDIN and STDOUT, you can also pass files to Transloadify using
 the `--input` and `--output` flags.
 These flags are also more flexible than
 standard IO because they can take directories, to process media in batch,
 optionally traversing subdirectories with the `--recursive` option.